faultyserver/compilers-intro/README.md

 # Where Would I Even Start?: Compilers

 This repository contains a simple interpreter for algebraic expressions, built to demonstrate some core compiler concepts.
-This is a companion to the [blog post I wrote](link don't exist yet).
+This is a companion to the [blog post I wrote on Compilers](https://teamgaslight.com/blog/compilers).
 The entire codebase is just over 300 lines.

 This interpreter is capable of parsing expressions including any combination of the 4 basic mathematic operators (`+`, `-`, `*`, `/`), and assignments to variables.
 Operands for the operators may only be integer values or variable references.
 For example, the following is a valid program: